aberlanas/SMX-SOX/Unit02-Software-and-Updates/Unit02-Task-11-ShabbyApt.md

 ## install

-If the argument is `install $PACKAGE` where `$PACKAGE` must be one of the previous packages described, the script must download to the `/tmp/` folder using `wget` the deb and then, install it.
+If the argument is `install $PACKAGE` where `$PACKAGE` must be one of the previous packages described, then the script must download to the `/tmp/` folder using `wget` the deb file and then, install it using the correct command.

 ## remove